Avuxo/APM/README.md

 ![badge](https://nodei.co/npm/express-apm.png)

-## Setup
+## Purpose

-Prerequisites: GNU Make, Python, and a c++ compiler (tested with g++ and clang++)

-First, install `node-gyp`: the Node native build tool.
-You can run `npm i node-gyp -g` to install it globally.

-Install the `express-apm` package into your project with `$ npm i express-apm`.

-Installation note: Make sure that you have a version of Python supported by node-gyp (= v2.5.0 & < 3.0.0).

-Support tested for Node.js 8 and 9.
+When writing modern Express applications for a large userbase, it's important to see much of your server's limited resources are being used by your app.
+As such, tools like APM provide an interface to see deep into what your application is doing.
+Is it allocating too many objects?
+Are too many strings being allocated?
+By looking at the numbers and modifying your code, you can check for changes in speed and performance.
+Through the Express middleware, one can also quickly check and compare the time to complete the requests.

 ## Usage

 The APM dashboard provides a wide variety of information in one simple view.
-All of the information being returned from the Node.js Language agent gets parsed into a simple to read at-a-glance format.
+All of the information being returned from the Node.js Language agent gets parsed into a simple to read at a glance format.
 Although the dashboard is not a requirement for usage with (or without) Express, it's recommended.

 ![example](graph-screenshot.png)